U.S. evangelical leader Falwell to leave university after personal scandal | Politics

 Falwell's statement did not mention Granda's allegation of a love triangle and he did not address questions from Reuters about the matter.
 The statement also said Granda had been trying to extort money from the couple over the matter.

 Granda denies any such intent, saying he was seeking to negotiate a buyout from a business arrangement he says he had with the couple.
-Falwell's departure represents a remarkable fall from grace for a man who has been a potent force in American conservative politics.
+Falwell's departure leaves a big gap at Liberty, based in Lynchburg, Virginia.
+The school has been dominated for decades by Falwell Jr and, before him, by his late father, who in an earlier era was a major force in Republican Party politics.

-His endorsement played a critical role in Trump's 2016 campaign, helping the thrice-married New York reality TV star win evangelical voters in a crowded Republican field that included more established conservatives such as Senator Ted Cruz.
-But the revelations about Falwell may have little effect on Trump's chances in 2020.
-He has repeatedly brushed off allegations that would have ended other political careers, while keeping the support of a die-hard base.
+Liberty said Falwell Jr would be paid severance at a level dictated by his employment agreement - and that the school would not be adjusting that previously agreed sum.
+Liberty spokesman Scott Lamb did not respond to a question about how much money Falwell would receive in severance pay.
+Falwell's son, Jerry Falwell III, known as "Trey," has worked as a vice president at the school.
+Lamb did not respond to a request for comment on whether Trey Falwell remains employed at the school.

-A June survey by the Pew Research Center showed that a strong majority of white evangelicals - some 72% of them -approved of his handling of the job, down modestly from 78% in April.
+Save71, a group of Liberty alumni, students, and faculty that have called for new leadership, welcomed Falwell's departure.
+The group in a statement said Liberty's board has "abdicated their moral and fiduciary duties for years" and "permitted Falwell and his family to run the school like a personal business at the expense of its faculty and its students."

 ALSO READ